 You’ll have to either buy a new router that does, or install DD-WRT firmware to allow you to manually set up a VPN connection – a list of DD-WRT-compatible routers is here.
 There are also some other options, including Tomato.

 The other problem is that it’s more difficult to change your VPN’s settings because your router doesn’t have a screen or interface.
 Any alterations will have to be done through your router’s dashboard on a PC, some of which are still very basic and difficult to use.
-However, a company called FlashRouters does provide a very useful router setup service, plus a great app that makes things a lot easier.
+A company called FlashRouters does provide a very useful router setup service, plus a great app that makes things a lot easier – but it's expensive.

 However, some VPN services have made the process far simpler than expected – one of which being ExpressVPN.
 It has a dedicated website for setting up your router VPN, and apps specifically designed to get your router protected quickly.
 It’s easily our first choice when it comes to router VPNs, but there are a few other options that you’ll find below.